Girly Air Force: Characters

 An Anima with the call sign "Barbie 03", who arrives at Komatsu separately from Gripen and Eagle.
-She flies an F-4 Phantom II and is the first Anima created by the JSDF.
+She flies an RF-4EJ Phantom II and is the first Anima created by the JSDF.
 Although trained for combat, her specialty is tactical reconnaissance; because of this, she is also able to interface with Anima information channels to obtain or manipulate information.
 Because of her status as the first ever Anima, and the self-reliance forced upon her when it was assumed that no other Anima would be created, she is very condescending to her counterparts, causing friction within the team.
 After Kei saves her from a tight spot shortly after her arrival, she becomes quite fond of him.
 As a hobby, she dyes her hair, mostly in shades of green.